ghinda/gridlayout/README.md

 Why use GridLayout?
 -------------------

-Create complex app layouts, similar to native ones, with support for older browsers.
+If you need to create complex app layouts, similar to native ones, with support for older browsers.

 If you just support modern browsers, you’re probably better off using Flexbox.